google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Optics

-1. No lens
+1. o lens

-2. Fresnel lens
+2. resnel lens

 Always check that its temperature range exceeds the maximum temperature you might want to bring your grill up to, so you can get an accurate reading of how hot your grill plates are.

-3. Mica lens
+3. ica lens

 Misconceptions about Infrared Thermometers

-How to Get the Most of Out Your Infrared Thermometer in the Kitchen
+How to Get the Most Out of Your Infrared Thermometer in the Kitchen

 Here a few ways to use your infrared thermometer in the kitchen: